calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 - For each epoch, verifier receives subsidies based on: `(verifierAccruedSubsidies / poolAccruedSubsidies) * poolAllocatedSubsidies`
 - TotalSubsidies to be distributed across pools for an epoch is decided by the protocol [can be set at the start or end on `VotingController.setEpochSubsidies()`]
-- subsidies are distributed proportionally based on the votes each pool receives -> `poolAllocatedSubsidies` [`VotingController.finalizeEpoch()`]
+- Subsidies are distributed proportionally based on the votes each pool receives -> `poolAllocatedSubsidies` [`VotingController.finalizeEpoch()`]
-- a pool's allocated subsidies is then distributed amongst the verifiers proportionally, per the weight: `verifierAccruedSubsidies / poolAccruedSubsidies`
+- A pool's allocated subsidies is then distributed amongst the verifiers proportionally, per the weight: `verifierAccruedSubsidies / poolAccruedSubsidies`
 - where `verifierAccruedSubsidies` => total subsidies accrued based on their verification fee expenditure, for that specific pool
 - where `poolAccruedSubsidies` => the sum total of subsidies accrued by all verifiers, in that pool [*schema group*]

-Hence, the need for PaymentsController to have mappings: `_epochPoolSubsidies` & `_epochPoolVerifierSubsidies`; which are updated in `deductBalance`
+Hence, the need for PaymentsController to have the two mappings:
+1. `_epochPoolSubsidies`
+2. `_epochPoolVerifierSubsidies`;

+which are updated in `deductBalance`.

 `VotingController.claimSubsidies()` will reference these values for calculating verifier subsidies, by calling `PaymentsController.getVerifierAndPoolAccruedSubsidies()`

+Subsidies are paid out to the `assetAddress` of the verifier, so it is required that, `assetAddress` calls `VotingController.claimSubsidies`

 > **VotingController.claimSubsidies()` will handle the precision differential when calculating verifier weighted subsidies**

+> Subsidies are calculated on the gross amount; before protocol and voting fee are deducted

 ## Handling Voter Rewards [Voting Fee]